canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/ssh-keygen-windows/ssh-keygen.windows.md

 ## Overview

 SSH, the secure shell, is often used to access remote Linux systems.
-But its authentication mechanism, where a *private local key* is paired with a *public remote key*, is used to secure all kinds of online services, from [GitHub][github] and [Launchpad][launchpad] to Linux VMs running on [Microsoft's Azure][azure] cloud.
+But its authentication mechanism, where a *private local key* is paired with a *public remote key*, is used to secure all kinds of online services, from [GitHub][github] and [Launchpad][launchpad] to Linux running on [Microsoft's Azure][azure] cloud.

 Generating these keys from Linux is easy, and thanks to [Ubuntu on Windows][ubuntuonwin], you can follow the same process from Windows 10.
 But even without Ubuntu, SSH keys can also be generated with the free and open source Windows application, [PuTTy][putty]